BruceChanJianLe/cpp-googletest/README.md

+## Introduction

-> This repository is a template for anyone to start writing their own
+This repository is a template or a starting point that is:
-> unit test using googletest library with cmake.

-Note that you don't have to clone googletest manually as cmake will handle it for you seamlessly.
+- A CMake Project
+- Auto clone googletest!
+- Populated with examples

+Need not worry about setting everything from scratch.

 ## Usage